How Using Blockchain in Healthcare Is Reviving the Industry’s Capabilities

 Blockchain application: Patientory's blockchain platform enables the secure storage and transfer of important medical information.

 Real-life impact: Patientory recently hosted its first North American Blockchain in Healthcare Summit that gathered hundreds of healthcare professionals to discuss and learn about blockchain-based healthcare applications.

-Blockchain has serious implications for supply chain management, and its decentralization virtually guarantees full transparency in the shipping process.
+Blockchain has serious implications for pharmaceutical supply chain management, and its decentralization virtually guarantees full transparency in the shipping process.
 Once a ledger for a drug is created, it will mark the point of origin (ie. a laboratory).
-The ledger will then continue to record data every step of the way, including who has handled it and where it has been, until it reaches the consumer.
+The ledger will then continue to record data every step of the way, including who handled it and where it has been, until it reaches the consumer.
 The process can even monitor labor costs and waste emissions.
-This can be useful for pharmaceutical companies looking to cut down on inefficiencies in the SCM process, law enforcement trying to stop illegal drug trafficking and consumers looking to find verified quality products.
-Blockchain’s ability to maintain clear, transparent and incorruptible data makes it a prime candidate to transform the SCM sector as we know it.

 Industry: Blockchain, Supply Chain Management